On the zero sets of harmonic polynomials: Harmonic Dirichlet data on triangular prisms

+Choose a nonzero harmonic function $u$ on $C_P$ vanishing on the three vertical faces.
+The existence of such a function can be justified by considering the product of the first Dirichlet eigenfunction of the triangle and an exponential function.
+Let $\lambda$ be the first Dirichlet eigenvalue and let $\phi$ be the first Dirichlet eigenfunction of the triangle $P$.
+Then the function $u(x,y,z)=\phi(y,z)e^{-\sqrt{\lambda} x}$ is harmonic in $C_P$ and vanishes on $\partial C_P$.
+Extend $u$ to all of $\mathbb{R}^{3}$ by successive Schwarz reflections.
+For each generator $\sigma_j$ we set

+To see that this is well defined, recall that the reflections in the three sides of $W$ generate a planar Coxeter reflection group.
+In particular, the chambers $g(C_P)$, $g\in G$, have pairwise disjoint interiors, and every point of $\mathbb{R}^3$ lies in exactly one such chamber.
+Therefore, if $g_1 x = g_2 x$ with $x \in C_P$, then necessarily $g_1 = g_2$, and the value $U(gx)$ is uniquely determined.
+In addition, since all defining relations in a reflection group have even length, the homomorphism $\chi : G \to \{\pm1\}$ given by $\chi(\sigma_j)=-1$ is well defined, ensuring that the signs used in the Schwarz reflections are consistent.

+Call the resulting function $f$.
+It is harmonic, real-analytic, antisymmetric under each $\sigma_j$, and hence vanishes on each $\Pi_j$.
+In particular, $f|_{\partial C_P}=0$.
+Since $u$ is nonzero on $C_P$, the extension $f$ is nonzero on $\mathbb{R}^{3}$.
+This establishes {\rm (1)}. \end{proof}

-\begin{rem} Thanks to the work by Logunov and Malinnikova, see~\cite{logunov2015ratios} in the second statement of the proposition just above, in the case where $P$ is the unit square the corresponding function can be written out explicitly.
-Indeed, it is easy to see that the function
+Thanks to the work by Logunov and Malinnikova, see~\cite{logunov2015ratios} in the second statement of the result just above, in the case where a triangle is replaced by the unit square the corresponding function can be written explicitly.
+Indeed, it can be verified that the function